taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_03_Image_0002.jpg)

-##STEP 01: MAIN BOARD
+##STEP 01: MAIN BOARD (PCB)
-Almost all the components get attached to the main board, so itʼs a good place to start.
+Almost all the components get attached to the main board (PCB), so itʼs a good place to start.
 Weʼve arranged the assembly steps in a logical order as based on our experience.
 Of course you can change the order of some steps.
 Most questions can be resolved by referring to the three large diagrams, the Large Parts, Small Parts and Back Parts placement diagrams in step 01-1 and 01-2.
 (A paper printout of these diagrams can be handy.)

 While we suggest starting from components that lie close to the board before the taller ones, the order of assembly is partly a matter of preference.
 Similarly, some builders place all the components first and then solder them, others place and solder each in turn as they go.

+Because dirt and oils can inhibit the solder bonds, it's a good idea to first wipe both sides of the PCB with isopropyl alcohol using a lint-free cloth.
+Handle the PCB by the edges whenever possible and avoid touching the board surfaces with your fingers.

 To begin and to make handling easier, attach 4 black plastic standoffs through the holes in the corners of the main board ﬁrst.
 At each corner, insert a 10mm standoff from the upper face of the board, then screw corresponding 8mm one to it from the bottom.
 (Relevant photos: see the standoffs in the 4 corners of the panels in the finished product.)